-36 year old owner of Mossy Creek Fly Fishing, American Fly Fishing Trade Association Board member, Massanutten TU Board, Fly Fisher’s of Virginia Technical Advisor.
+Co-owner of Mossy Creek Fly Fishing, former American Fly Fishing Trade Association Chairman, Mass TU Board member, and Fly Fisher’s of Virginia Technical Advisor.
 Colby and his brother Brian opened up the shop together in 2003.
-He started guiding and instructing in Virginia in 1999 and has fished almost every day since 2003.
+He started guiding and instructing in VA in 1999 and has fished almost every day since 2003.
 When he isn’t fishing he’s at the vise tying flies.
 He started tying flies for local VA fly shops at age 13 and was featured at many fly fishing trade shows through his teen years.
 Although based in the Shenandoah Valley, Colby always has ‘salt’ on his mind.
-When he isn’t hosting a trip in the Bahamas or Belize chasing bones, permit, tarpon, and cudas, he is out with his buddies chasing stripers, big drum, cobia, or billfish off the Virginia coast!
+When he isn’t hosting a trip in the Bahamas or Belize chasing bones, permit, tarpon, and cudas, he is out with his buddies chasing stripers, big drum, cobia, or billfish off the VA coast!